gajus/klaus/README.md

 [![Latest Stable Version](https://poser.pugx.org/gajus/klaus/version.png)](https://packagist.org/packages/gajus/klaus)
 [![License](https://poser.pugx.org/gajus/klaus/license.png)](https://packagist.org/packages/gajus/klaus)

 User input interpreter for constructing SQL `WHERE` clause.
+Klaus can build complex `WHERE` clauses of variable depth and with different grouping conditions.

 ## Documentation

-Klaus can build complex queries of variable depth using `AND` and `OR` operators.

-`WHERE` clause is constructed using:

-* Query – user input.
-* Map – map of user input variable names to the PDO prepared statement named placeholders.

-### Query
+### Preparing Query

 Raw query consists of the grouping operator definition (`AND` or `OR`) and condition.
 There are two types of conditions:

 #### Comparison Condition

-Comparison consists of user input name, value and the comparison operator.
+Comparison consists of user input name, value and the comparison operator, e.g.

 ```php
 [